 The doctor should always assess and determine management of the patient when he/she comes to the clinic the first time, before he/she entered into the special NCD register of the jeepline.
 The doctor should also always make the decision about changes in the medication as well as give advice and examine the patient when the nurse requests that kind of support.
-The doctor should also hold weekly meetings with the nurse and look at the NCD register to follow-up/assess what has happened with the patients registered.
+The doctor should every second week also hold meetings with the nurse and look at the NCD register to follow-up/assess what has happened with the patients registered.